Ted Galdi: Bestselling Author

 This sequence - which typically consists of about 5 emails - starts going to subscribers right after they receive their lead magnet.
 Each message is spaced about 1-3 days apart.
 The email marketing tool you use can take care of delivering the messages.

-The purpose of this sequence is not to sell products, but to build trust and credibility with your new leads.
-If you can successfully establish trust and credibility at the middle of your funnel, when you do eventually pitch your products, at the bottom of the funnel, the likelihood of a sale skyrockets.
+The main purpose of this sequence is not to sell books, but to build trust and credibility with your new subscribers.
+If you can successfully establish trust and credibility at the middle of your funnel, when you do eventually pitch your books, at the bottom of the funnel, the likelihood of a sale goes up.

 What should you put in your nurture emails?